Thinking about working while doing a master’s degree?

 How much work could I take on as a part-time MEL student?

-Currently, two MEL programs offer part-time options: Integrated Water Management and Urban Systems.
+Currently, the MEL programs offer part-time options in Urban Systems.

 If you’re pursuing these programs part-time so that you can continue working but at reduced hours, we recommend you start conservatively, with a greater focus on school than work.
 You can then adjust as needed to find a balance that works for you.